DanielOluwasegunCS/osticket-prereqs/README.md

 <img src="https://imgur.com/x4uDRke.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-After I set up osTicket in the browser I downloaded and installed HeidiSQL.
-HeidiSQL allowed me to connect to the SQL server that I installed earlier and setup a database that osTicket used.
+After I set up osTicket in the browser, I downloaded and installed HeidiSQL.
+HeidiSQL allowed me to connect to the SQL server that I installed earlier, and setup a database that osTicket used.
 </p>
 <br />